Reynold4k/Nanopore_MinimumBIO/Pipeline1.5/readme.md

     qsub Compare.pbs
     ```

-4. **Analysis**: Once you have executed the step3 above successfully, analyse it using the following command:
+4. **Analysis**: Once you have executed the step3 above successfully, analyse it using the R script (Analysis.R) following command:
    ```bash
     EXPERIMENTAL_FOLDER="/path/to/your/exp/fastq"
     module load r/4.4.0